VsIG-official/How-To-Commit-Better-Guide/README.md

-# How To Commit Template
+# How To Commit Guide

  Everything will be changed after some time, 'cause right now I want to make this and use in My commits